Super Senior love story: How Ken met Alya

-MIDDLEBURY, Vt.
-(WCAX) You already met Super Senior Ken Wilkins, the submariner who told us harrowing stories about his time aboard the USS Skate.
+You already met Super Senior Ken Wilkins, the submariner who told us harrowing stories about his time aboard the USS Skate.
 But what happened after World War II?
 Our Joe Carroll shows you how the 95-year-old found love.

 Ken Wilkins and Alya Baker are about to take you on a romantic adventure that starts a half a world away.